ActiveDirectoryManagementFramework/ADMF/ADMF/internal/data/context/domain/grouppolicies/readme.md

-# grouppolicies
+# Group Policy Objects

 ## Synopsis

-Add configuration data to manage grouppolicies

-Place any number of json files in this folder.
-Each file should contain an array of objects.
-What properties to place on each object depends on the parameters present on the relevant 'Register-*'-Command.
-For a full description of the supported properties, see the parameter descriptions:

-  Get-Help Register-DMGroupPolicy -Detailed

-> Note: You do not need to specify the 'Path' property, as that is handled automatically by the context system.
+Define group policy objects to be applied.

+Use Export-AdmfGpo to create an export of group policies to apply.
+These should be copied in their entirety, including the generated exportData.json.
+The system uses this exportData.json file to register the correct metadata, so getting that right kind of matters.
+If you later want to update only a single gpo, export just that GPO into a new file, replace the GPO folder and _update_ the ExportID in exportData.json to the new value from the new export.

+It is using that ExportID that the system will recognize the need to update a GPO!